SpongePowered/SpongeDocs/source/plugin/data/serialization.rst

     currentHealth == healthData.health().get();  // true

 Converting this container back into a ``HealthData`` instance is done by the corresponding ``DataBuilder``.
-Those are registered and managed by the ``DataManager``.
-It can either be obtained from a valid ``Game`` instance or using the ``Sponge`` utility class.
+Those are registered and managed by the :javadoc:`org.spongepowered.api.data.DataManager`.
+It can either be obtained from a valid :javadoc:`org.spongepowered.api.Game` instance or using the :javadoc:`org.spongepowered.api.Sponge` utility class.
 The ``DataManager`` provides a method to get the appropriate ``DataBuilder`` to deserialize a given class and additionally a shorthand method to get the ``DataBuilder`` and have it do the deserialization in one step.
 Both of the following code examples are functionally equivalent.

 **Code Example: Deserialization, the long way**